HalvorCappelenWik/INF102_Mandatory1/svar.md

 3. Move available robots that are waiting for a new job to the average location of executed jobs.
    I implemented this but saw that it did not improve the performance so i commented out the code.
 4. I think the better approach would be to implement the geometric median and then move the robots according to this.
    But did not have time to implement this.
+Or move the robots according to k-means clustering.